Nambour

 Table Chart PROFILE FAQ

-Nambour is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region
+Nambour is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Nambour, as per the latest Census evaluation, 76.9% of dwellings were houses with the remaining 23.1% being semi-detached, apartments, or other types.
-This compares to Non-Metro Qld's 82.9% houses and 17.0% other dwellings.
+In Nambour, as per the latest Census evaluation, 76.9% of dwellings were houses while 23.1% consisted of other types such as semi-detached homes, apartments, and 'other' dwellings.
+This is similar to Non-Metro Qld's dwelling structure which was 76.4% houses and 23.6% other dwellings.
 Home ownership in Nambour stood at 27.0%, with mortgaged dwellings at 41.7% and rented ones at 31.3%.
-The median monthly mortgage repayment was $1,670, below Non-Metro Qld's average of $1,777.
-Median weekly rent in Nambour was $360, compared to Non-Metro Qld's $385.
-Nationally, Nambour's mortgage repayments were lower than the Australian average of $1,863 and rents were less than the national figure of $375.
+The median monthly mortgage repayment in the area was $1,670, higher than Non-Metro Qld's average of $1,655.
+The median weekly rent figure in Nambour was $360, compared to Non-Metro Qld's $345.
+Nationally, Nambour's mortgage repayments were lower at $1,670 versus the Australian average of $1,863, and rents were also lower at $360 compared to the national figure of $375.

 Frequently Asked Questions - Housing